Don’t agree to everything your agent says.

 Suresh suggested the crime should be tax-evasion.
 BORIIIIIING.
 No. *stamps foot* No. No. No. We’ve been through magical worlds of magic, we’ve been promised apprehending diamond thieves, and to turn around and say: time for tax evasion and a miserable ending would feel like, I think, slapping the reader.

-I really tried to take on board his ideas and advice, which is why it took two months of agonising talks, but I just thought they were shit.
+I really tried to take on board his ideas and advice, which is why it took two months of agonising talks, but I just thought the suggested changes were…absolutely wrong.
 I colluded with Amanda Meuwissen, the lovely lady who agreed to edit my last draft, and she agreed with me that a diamond heist was way better.

 Anyway, in the end, I wrote out a long proposal on everything that I felt could improve the ending but also why there should absolutely be a diamond heist.
 How it would be a let-down-ending to make the crime so mundane compared to the rest of the novel.
 I compared it to published books in magical realism that have taken the craziest scenario and been successful.
 I talked about audiences craving for superheros and high-octane dramas, just look at the box office.